BayAreaMetro/travel-model-one/model-files/scripts/metrics/Readme.md

-This can be configured to be based on a single transit mode (one of `com`, `hvy`, `exp`, `lrf`, or `loc`) or it can be configured to `road`, which means all transit modes are included.
-The adjustment is the average out-of-vehicle time per trip (for that transit mode or modes) times the number of auto person trips.
+This can be configured to be based on a single transit mode (one of `com`, `hvy`, `exp`, `lrf`, or `loc`) or it can be configured to `road`, which means all transit modes are included

+For transit modes, the adjustment is the change in auto trips times the average out-of-vehicle time per relevant transit trip in the scenario.

+For road, the adjustment is the change in transit trips times the average out-of-vehicle time per transit trip in the scenario.

 #### Walk/Bike (Hours)